This post was originally published on December 1, 2020, and has since been revised and updated.

 The idea of delayed gratification is important.
 If we get accustomed to having everything we want instantly, the joy of anticipation gets lost.
 We also end up spending more than we probably should on unnecessary things.

 If you make your kids wait before purchasing something, they may decide they no longer want it.
-It also allows you to make them earn it, so they learn they can't just get everything instantly in life.
-They need to work for it and understand money spent on one thing is money that can't be spent on something else.
+It also allows you to make them earn it, so they learn they can’t just get everything instantly in life.
+They need to work for it and understand that money spent on something that can’t be spent on something else.

 9. Credit Their Savings Account With 1% Monthly Interest